 It has to be the conscious part of us that integrates the unconscious part, and if the unconscious part is too painful, the conscious part will keep finding excuses for it when the shadow sides appear.

 Our shadow can happily work against us without even realising it is.

-Whatever qualities we deny within ourselves we see in others.
-In contrast, during devaluation a narcissist denies our good we see the good in them, and while a narcissist denys their wrong/negative they see the wrong/negative in others, even though it’s not the others in the wrong often it’s the narcissists wrong.
-We are not seeing the narcissists good we are seeing our good which has been suppressed into our subconscious due to the toxic invalidating words of a narcissist, as we can see parts of our shadow side, are aware of our own flaws.
-Weakness often explaining these to narcissists, putting ourselves down the narcissist will pick these apart to make us consciously feel worse about ourselves.
+Whatever qualities we deny within ourselves, we see in others.
+In contrast, during devaluation, a narcissist denies our good.
+We see the good in them, and while a narcissist denies their wrong/negative, they see their wrong/negative in others.
+Even though it’s not the others in the wrong, often it’s the narcissists wrong.
+We are not seeing the narcissists good we are seeing our good which has been suppressed into our subconscious due to the toxic invalidating words of a narcissist, as we can see parts of our shadow side are aware of our flaws.
+Weakness often explaining these to narcissists.
+Putting ourselves down, the narcissist will pick these apart to make us consciously feel worse about ourselves.